kyverno/kyverno/documentation/writing-policies-generate.md

             purpose: mongo
 ````

-In this example, when this policy is applied, any new namespace that satisfies the label selector will receive 2 new resources after its creation:
+In this example new namespaces will receive 2 new resources after its creation:
-  * ConfigMap copied from default/config-template.
+  * A ConfigMap cloned from default/config-template.
-  * Secret with values DB_USER and DB_PASSWORD, and label ```purpose: mongo```.
+  * A Secret with values DB_USER and DB_PASSWORD, and label ```purpose: mongo```.

 ## Example 2